Influence of the IBM PC on the personal computer market: Clones conquer the home

-By 1990, Computer Gaming World told a reader complaining about the many reviews of PC games that "most companies are attempting to get their MS-DOS products out the door, first".
-It reported, in a US context, that MS-DOS comprised 65% of the computer-game market, with the Amiga at 10%; all other computers, including the Macintosh, were below 10% and declining.
+By 1990, Computer Gaming World told a reader complaining about the many reviews of IBM PC compatible games that "most companies are attempting to get their MS-DOS products out the door, first".
+It reported that in the US, MS-DOS comprised 65% of the computer-game market, the Amiga at 10%, and all other computers, including the Macintosh, were below 10% and declining.
 The Amiga and most others, such as the ST and various MSX2 computers, remained on the market until PC compatibles gained sufficient multimedia capabilities to compete with home computers.
 With the advent of inexpensive versions of the VGA video card and the Sound Blaster sound card (and its clones), most of the remaining home computers were driven from the market.
-The market in 1990 was more diverse outside the United States, but MS-DOS/Windows machines nonetheless came to dominate by the end of the decade.
+The market in 1990 was more diverse outside the United States, but MS-DOS and Windows machines nonetheless came to dominate by the end of the decade.

 By 1995, other than the Macintosh, almost no new consumer-oriented systems were sold that were not IBM PC clones.
-The Macintosh originally used Motorola's 68000 family of processors, later migrating to the PowerPC architecture.
-Throughout the 1990s Apple would steadily transition the Macintosh platform from proprietary expansion interfaces to use standards from the PC world such as IDE, PCI and USB.
-In 2006, Apple converted the Macintosh to the Intel x86 architecture.
-Macintosh computers released between 2006 and 2020 were essentially IBM PC compatibles, capable of booting Microsoft Windows and running most IBM PC-compatible software, but still retained unique design elements to support Apple's Mac OS X operating system.
+Throughout the 1990s Apple transitioned the Macintosh from proprietary expansion interfaces to standards such as IDE, PCI, and USB.
+In 2006, Apple switched the Macintosh to the Intel x86 architecture, allowing them to optionally boot into Microsoft Windows, while still retaining unique design elements to support Apple's Mac OS X operating system.

 In 2008, Sid Meier listed the IBM PC as one of the three most important innovations in the history of video games.